 The hard costs are nothing compared to the actual cost of doing business with these basement agencies.
 Get ready: things get scary.

 Often, treating temporary dental employees as self-employed contractors (which they are not!) results in substantial fines for your office.
-Failing to fulfill your tax obligations can lead to varying fees outlined by the CRA.
-Heck, even failing to fill out the Record of Employment (when an employee has an interruption in earnings, which is common for temporary workers) can cost up to $2000.Remember, outside of us, no other dental staffing agency in Canada actually employs its temporary workers.
+Failing to fulfill your tax obligations can lead to varying fees outlined by the CRA/IRS.
+Heck, even failing to fill out the Record of Employment (when an employee has an interruption in earnings, which is common for temporary workers) can cost up to $2000.Remember, besides us, no are very few agencies that employ their temporary workers.
 If you don’t onboard these employees, you can face tens or hundreds of thousands of dollars in damages.

 Average cost of lost business: (intangible, but we’ll go low and say $1,000 per cancellation)

 Basement agencies don’t directly employ the people they send, which means they may care less about the overall quality of those employees.
-Exactly zero basement agencies actually employ their temporary workers in Canada.
+Exactly zero basement agencies actually employ their temporary workers in Canada and only a handful in the US do.
 They honestly don’t care.
 This puts you in a tricky position.
 If you get a subpar worker, you have to pay them and deal with any issues they create while on the job.
 Poor workers impact you, your clients, and your other employees.
 In fact, poor work ethic is contagious.
 That subpar few-day hire can leave a lasting impact on your business.

 Average cost of customer services frictions: $12,000 in lifetime value per lost patient.